StanfordAccelerate/StanfordAccelerate.github.io/index.md

 ![image-left]({{ site.url }}{{ site.baseurl }}<img src="/assets/images/kathleen.jpg" width="250" height="250">){: .align-left}
 **Email:** kzf AT stanford DOT edu
 **About:** Kathleen Feng is an EE Ph.D. student at Stanford University, supervised by Prof. Priyanka Raina.
 She received a B.S.E. degree in Electrical Engineering from Princeton University in 2018, with certificates in Applications of Computing and Robotics and Intelligent Systems.
 She is a recipient of the NDSEG Fellowship.
 **Research:** My current research focuses on accelerating deep image processing pipelines (ISPs) on reconfigurable hardware.
 Deep ISPs combine low-level image processing techniques with high-level image classification, allowing for a more robust process.
-More generally, I am interested in designing and developing new computer architectures for computer graphics, vision, and related applications..
+More generally, I am interested in designing and developing new computer architectures for computer graphics, vision, and related applications.

 ### Jackson Melchert